malakai97/stonesmtg/_header_pages/invitational.md

 # Event Info for the Season 7 Invitational

-* Date: December-ish
+* Date: Saturday, December 6th
-* Location: Austin, TX
+* Location: Tweedy's Bar in Austin, TX
-* Format: Some mix of vintage and middle school.
-TBD.
+* Format: 3 rounds of vintage, 3 rounds of middle school, cut to top 4 which will be vintage.
-* Decklists: Competitors submit their decks in advance, and we play with open lists.
+* Decklists: Competitors submit their decks by 11:59pm Wednesday, December 3rd.
-  Stu will announce when these are due.
+  We play with open lists.

 # Roster